Southclaws/modio/README.md

 # How it works

-Each piece of data is tagged with a 4 character (32 bit) cell so sections of data from different scripts can be named (that's what the !"MOD1" and !"MOD2" things were.
-The ! makes the string packed so it all fits into one cell)
+Each piece of data is tagged with a 4 character (32 bit) cell so sections of data from different scripts can be named (that's what the _T<M,O,D,1> and _T<M,O,D,2> things were.
+The weird syntax packs the characters into a single cell.)

 The data is stored in a partially non-order-dependent structure since the hook order is usually indeterminate anyway so the tags are used to search for data.